Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 EOF
 ```

-A `ManagedZone` can then be created:
+A `ManagedZone` can now be created:

 #### AWS: